-Pre-boot Behavior
+Pre-boot Behavior Warning and Errors Enable or disable the action to be done when a warning or error is encountered.
+By default, the Prompt on Warnings and Errors option is enabled.
 Fastboot Enable to set the speed of the boot process.

-By default, the Thorough option is enabled.
+By default, the Minimal option is enabled.
 Extend BIOS POST Time Set the BIOS POST time.
 By default, the 0 seconds option is enabled.